HermanFjell/Flatten-Surface/README.md

 This is intended for obtaining stencil shapes for cutting cloth to cover complex curvatures.
 The flattening algorithm consists of:
 - Harmonic parameterization as initialization (mapping boundary and vertices to a circle)
-- 20 iterations of Scalable Locally Injective Mapping, minimizing symmetric dirichlet isometric energy.
+- Iterations of Scalable Locally Injective Mapping, minimizing symmetric dirichlet isometric energy.

-This provides results, in my experience, superior to certian CAD implementations.
+With enough iterations, this provides results, in my experience, superior to certian CAD implementations.

 Dependencies
 - Install packages from `requirements.txt` (example):